 The purchase, cultivation and/or trafficking of cannabis seeds in South Africa is fundamentally illegal.
 If an individual is caught engaging in any of these activities, the police will nearly certainly confiscate the seeds and depending on the quantity of seeds in question, impose stiff or lax penalties.

 Indeed, possessing a small number of cannabis seeds will likely yield only a small fine however, if the individual is found to have a large quantity of seeds, he/she may be imprisoned.

 Citizens of Uruguay and registered residents 18 or older are allowed to grow up to 6 marijuana plants at home.
 Personal use of cannabis is is not penalized nor specified – Uruguay’s law allows for possession of an unspecified “personal amount” of usable marijuana.
 This includes seeds.

 Marijuana seeds can be obtained at the various state-controlled dispensaries, and “Club de Cannabis” clubs.
-Relating to cannabis seeds’ sale and purchase legality, citizens and registered residents will be protected under the law, while tourists are not.
+Regarding to sale, purchase and possession of cannabis seeds, citizens and registered residents will be protected under the law, while tourists are not.